PittOrgoChem/Delay-Flights-in-the-US/README.md

 # DELAYED FLIGHTS IN THE US: A Painful Reality

-This work is inspired by a recent event that almost ruined a pleasant long weekdend in San Juan, Puerto Rico.
-What started as a fun trip to this beatiful island, slowly changed into a very painful experience for my family.
-A flight that was supposed to leave at 8:30 PM in the evening ended up leaving at 2:30 AM.
-The long wait was horrific, 2 hours inside a plane without A/C probably resembled more a torture than a pleasure.
-Since my intention is not to bore you with a story that may be millions can share, I decided to know a little bit more about the behind-the-scenes of flight delays
+This work is inspired by a recent event that almost ruined a pleasant long weekdend in San Juan, Puerto Rico after a very long flight delay.
+On my return I decided to gather some data from public sources (see below) and use some basic data analysis and visualization to understand more in depth the dynamics of flight delays in the United States in the last 5 years (2014-2018).
+The following three main questions were employed to drive the analysis and the answers to them are briefly stated below

 ## Requirements
 The following list of Python packages were employed during the project to handle, clean, and organize the data as well as to create visualization